zceng/LVCNet/README.md

 the inference speed of the new vocoder is **more than 5x faster** than the original vocoder *without any degradation in audio quality*.

+Our current works has been submitted to ICASSP2021, and our previous works were described in [Melglow](https://arxiv.org/abs/2012.01684).

 ## Training and Test